vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 ### Impact

-I moved on from the company 2 months before launch, so I do not know the exact numbers.
-However, our team pinged me on the launch date to celebrate the months of hard work.
-It was great to see our work come alive.
+I moved on from the company 2 months before launch, and so I am not privy to the exact metric impact.
+My ex-team pinged me on the launch date to celebrate.
+It was great to see months of hard work put in by the team come alive.

+I heard from one of our product manager, 3 months after launch about how 2GUD was doing.
 Initial response on the play store was negative!
-People complained that it was videos everywhere.
+People complained that there were videos everywhere and could not find a few categories they were looking for.
 This is an issue of change management.
-Where, you are used to seeing a few things and suddenly that was taken off.
 But, the engagement numbers were off the roof.

-However, I heard from our product manager after 3 months of launch mentioning that there was a significant increase in both engagement and conversion (nearly 3x).
+The feedback settled after a month and there was a significant increase in engagement and conversion (nearly 3x).

 ### How I changed as a designer, through this project?